- Off road parking

 Three bedrooms: 2 x double, 1 with en-suite shower, basin & WC, 1 x twin.
 Bathroom with bath, separate shower, basin & WC.
 Fitted kitchen.
 Dining room.
 Lounge.

 Gas central heating.
 Electric hob & double oven, microwave, fridge, freezer, washer/dryer, dishwasher, WiFi, TV, DVD, stereo/CD.
 All fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
 Cot & highchair on request.
 Off road parking for 3 cars.
 Bike storage.
-Enclosed garden with small lawns, private patio, furniture & BBQ.
+Enclosed garden with small lawns, private patio and furniture.
 Two well-behaved dogs welcome with access to large exercise paddock.
 Sorry, no smoking.
 Shop & pub with food 1 mile.
 Oldest licensed premises in Wales & restaurant 1.5 miles.
 Sea 4 miles.

 This property offers the following short breaks: